-Manufacturers’ Monthly speaks with director of Daintree Tools, Andrew Rogers, about the company’s specialised expertise in manufacturing live centres for Australian heavy industry.
+Manufacturers’ Monthly speaks with directors of Daintree Tools, Andrew and Kerry Rodgers, about the company’s specialised expertise in manufacturing live centres for Australian heavy industry.

 Daintree Tools is an Australian, family-owned business with more than 15 years of experience specialising in the production of live centres for lathes.